tiaringhio/COVID-19-Sentiments/README.md

 ## Analysis

+The final phase, in which the data downloaded through the models obtained is analyzed.
+Logistic Regression was chosen as it proved to be the most accurate and consistent.
+The data was divided by month, each of them was subjected to analysis through the model, the result was then saved as a CSV file.
-The final step: showing the result using plots via Matplotlib.
+The results were shown using plots via Matplotlib.
 In order to understand the data the following graphs were chosen:

 - Histogram for Polarity